iepikaira/blueland-widget/README.md

  fxNote:'Effect: erosion slows, replicability and systemic exposure are capped, the cascade breaks at stage 05.', quote:'“Greece is not only defending its own sovereign rights.
 It stands at the point where two different geostrategic paradigms collide.”', foot:'An interactive tool based on the article by Hellenic Military Academy Professor Kostas Grivas: "The fate of the oceans will be decided in the Aegean".
-The indicators are an editorial scenario model: they express relative exposure and precedent potential — not measurements of international law, predictions of war, or forecasts of state behavior.', mapnames:{gr:'GREECE',an:'ANATOLIA'}
+The indicators are an editorial scenario model: they express relative exposure and precedent potential — not measurements of international law, predictions of war, or forecasts of state behavior.', sourceLink:'Kostas Grivas — “The fate of the oceans will be decided in the Aegean” · SLpress.gr', mapnames:{gr:'GREECE',an:'ANATOLIA'}
 }};